Flags in RFM69 header byte

 Why is this "group-parity" necessary?
 It rejects packets, when sender and receiver are not in the same group, which is set in RF-init.
 But, what are "groups", different RF-channels?
 In the RFM69 manual I saw "channels" and "carrier frequencies".
 Aren't "groups" filtered at the RF hardware level?

-RE: Flags in RFM69 header byte - Added by martynj about 2 months ago
+RE: Flags in RFM69 header byte - Added by martynj 5 months ago

 The Group is a software-only multiplex mechanism - NodeID nests below Group so this acts as a nominal separator of traffic that is sharing the same carrier frequency (channel).
 The concept was established with the RFM12 packet format.